ContactSign inSign up

 script:

-- yarn chromatic
+- npx chromatic

 We recommend saving the project token as a secured environment variable named CHROMATIC_PROJECT_TOKEN for security reasons.
 When the Chromatic CLI is executed, it will read the stored value automatically without any additional flags or configuration.
 Refer to the official BitBucket environment variables documentation to learn more about it.